emp3r0r10/emp3r0r10.github.io/_posts/CTFs/2025-3-16-CAT_Reloaded_CTF.md

 toc: false
 ---

-Hello, This my first CTF writeup (CAT Reloaded CTF).
+Hello, This my first CTF (**CAT Reloaded CTF 2025**).
 In this writeup I will explain how I get the flag for 6 web challenges.

 Let's get started.